eaarts/networkPropagation/README.md

-# networkPropagation
+# Network propagation for primary ciliopathies

-Repository for the analysis of ciliopathy phenotypes using network propagation.
+This repository contains the code to perform the analysis as described in doi:

-I compare ciliopathies to human and mouse phenotypes to identify overlapping gene modules and novel candidate genes.
+In the code folder the following scripts can be found:

-Candidate genes are further studied using additional datasets.
+- networkPropagation.R: contains functions to run network propagation and identify protein modules